lpuettmann/patent-automat/README.md

 Before running:
 ---------------------------
-In directory *specs* in in `set_data_path.m` specify the absolute paths to the patent text data.
+In directory */specs* in in `set_data_path.m` specify the absolute paths to the patent text data.
 Be aware that you still have to do this even if you automatically downloaded the files using the `download_patent_files.m` function.

 Run `set_up.m` to add the current directory and all underlying directories to Matlab's search path.

-Run `testPatentAutomat.m` to use Matlab's xUnit testing framework which checks if the code functions properly.
+Only then run `testPatentAutomat.m` to use Matlab's xUnit testing framework which checks if the code functions properly.
 There should be no warnings or error messages here.

 To run:
 ---------------------------
 Run `run_patentsearch.m`.
-It runs `set_up.m` (step 1) above and then runs the rest of the analysis.
+You can find all the figures and tables that go into the paper in the directory */output*.

 Necessary software:
 ---------------------------